Sailors become Soldiers who become Sailors

 With their new status, they also received a new name, and the Marblehead militia was quickly renamed the 14th Massachusetts Continental Line.
 As a continental regiment, they would now be required to march and fight wherever the army moved, and wherever George Washington led them.
 He soon took them south to face new dangers and seek new opportunities for glory.

-Nevertheless, the regiment of about 750 sailors never fully shed their heritage.
-Unlike other continental regiments, which began to wear similar uniforms of dark blue tunics, white or buff breeches, and leggings topped with a cocked hat, the Marblehead sailors dressed more like sailors.
+Nevertheless, the regiment of about 750 sailors never completely abandoned their heritage.
+Unlike other continental regiments, which started wearing similar uniforms of dark blue tunics, white or buff breeches, and leggings topped with a cocked hat, the Marblehead sailors dressed more like traditional sailors.
 The Marbleheaders wore distinctive blue jackets, white pants, and white caps.
-But it was the skill, not the appearance, of these hardy sailors that would be their greatest trait.
+However, it was the skill, not their appearance, that was the greatest trait of these hardy sailors.

 Washington’s Navy

-As the siege of Boston continued, Washington decided he needed a naval force to stop the flow of supplies to the British garrison.
-He tasked the 14th Massachusetts Line with outfitting and crewing four schooners for the effort.
-Glover even provided his own schooner, the Hannah.
-His port at Beverly became the headquarters of “Washington’s Navy.”
-Operating on a tight budget, the small flotilla of five schooners managed to disrupt the British supply line while bringing in captured supplies to aid the Americans.
-The sailors from Marblehead also built most of the defenses that kept the British from capturing the base.
+As the siege of Boston went on, Washington decided he needed a naval force to stop supplies from reaching the British garrison.
+He assigned the 14th Massachusetts Line to outfit and crew four schooners for this purpose.
+Glover even offered his own schooner, the Hannah.
+His port at Beverly became the base of “Washington’s Navy.”
+Operating with a limited budget, the small fleet of five schooners managed to disrupt British supply lines and bring in captured supplies to support the Americans.
+Sailors from Marblehead also built most of the defenses that kept the British from taking the base.

 ![]() |